 My boys.
 They hold a special place in this momma’s heart.
 They are so easy going and chill and are such GOOD boys.
 They are also the best of friends, do everything together, and have really stuck together during this cross-country move.
 They will both be starting at a new school in a new state as 6th and 8th graders.
 I told them that at least they’d each know one person at school on their first day… each other!

-When Dallin started middle school two years ago we had a discussion about personal hygiene.
+When Dallin started middle school two years ago we had a discussion about personal hygiene and gave him his own personal hygiene kit for boys.
 He was 12, had just gone through the health unit in the 5th grade, and was wondering if he should start wearing deodorant.
 At that time, we also noticed him showering on his own without reminders.
 WHAT?!?
 Now he’s big on styling his hair, showering daily, and :::gasp::: occasionally needs to shave.
 He loves how I constantly bring up how he’s changing during these years, ha!
 Puberty is already awkward, why not add to it by telling your son how cute he is?

 Now Aaron is at that stage.
 He’s in middle school, started wearing deodorant, and SOMETIMES will shower on his own, but not usually.
-We recently had the same discussion with him about these years and gave him a few simple tips on staying fresh without having to dedicate too much attention to it.
+We recently had the same discussion with him about these years and gave him 10 hygiene tips for boys on staying fresh without having to dedicate too much attention to it.